frankbryce/NinjectScopeTest/README.md

     }
 }
 ```
-## NoInstantiate Attribute
+## DoNotInstantiate Attribute

 There is also an analagous attribute for you properties which you'd like to have
 as type Mock<T>, but would not like NinjectScopeTest to instantiate it for you.

-As a side note, *if you specify [NoInstantiate, DoBind] on an object, Ninject*
+As a side note, *if you specify [DoNotInstantiate, DoBind] on an object, Ninject*
 *will bind a null value to your mock of that type.*  If you would like to avoid
-this behavior, then explicitely specify [NoInstantiate, NoBind] to your Mock<T>
+this behavior, then explicitely specify [DoNotInstantiate, DoNotBind] to your Mock<T>
 property.

 ## Feedback